-For end users, tests can be taken in 24 different languages: from Arabic to Russian, Chinese to Japanese, Hebrew to Greek.
+For end-users, tests can be taken in 24 different languages: from Arabic to Russian, Chinese to Japanese, Hebrew to Greek.
 We’re pretty proud of that coverage!

 Who does the translations?

-Since we’re a small company, it’s simply not feasible to have in-house translators like a lot of big organisations do.
+Since we’re a small company, it’s simply not feasible to have in-house translators like a lot of big organizations do.
 So we have an awesome team of freelance translators that work with us on an ongoing basis.
-They’re based all around the world, and are invaluable to us.
+They’re based all around the world and are invaluable to us.
 We give them the freedom, flexibility, and trust to use their skills as they see fit.
 We rely on them to know their audience, country, and people best.
 For example, our German clients prefer a more formal approach, so our translator adapted to that.

 How do we manage a freelance team?